Miracle-cl/DLND/tutorials/sentiment_analysis/README.md

 ## 1.Sentiment_Classification_Projects:

-#### building a network for sentiment analysis on the movie review data by numpy
+**Description**: building a network for sentiment analysis on the movie review data by numpy

 ## 2.TFLearn_Sentiment_Analysis:

-#### building a network for sentiment analysis on the movie review data by tflearn
+building a network for sentiment analysis on the movie review data by tflearn

 ## 3.Sentiment_RNN: